 First of all, children like all people, fall into different categories and therefore, will be responsive to different types of feedback.
 Therefore, a basic allowance that will cover basic necessities, should always hold.

 However, for the perks, like video games and other leisurely activities, parents should use their good judgement to structure a reward system that fosters accomplishment, independence and compassion.

 Working interactively with your kids to establish realistic goals and accompanying rewards, which include college savings dollars and charitable contributions in their names, is one of the keys to the development of personal, fiscal and social responsibility.

 To learn more about topics related to youth money management and education financial planning, visit http://www.401kid.com.

 Arman Rousta is the original Founder and President of 401kid Inc. and has over eight years of entrepreneurial business experience in technology companies.
 As Founder & President of 401kid, Arman has spent over three years building a dedicated team, directing extensive industry research, and developing proprietary software for education savings.
 Currently, he spends a great deal of his time communicating the 401kid vision through a multitude of channels.
 Under his guidance, the 401kid team conducts daily workshops and educates parents, teachers, schools, and the media on the impact of new tax legislation, such as 529 plans.
+If you were to click here, you’d also see his contribution on providing insight on the various educational courses.
 In addition to practical business experience, Arman has spent the past fifteen years mentoring students as a teacher, tutor, coach, and camp counselor.
 He holds degrees in Political Economics and Child Psychology from Columbia University.